Dangers From Contaminants In Unregulated Private Wells

 Source of contamination: Naturally found in many aquifers.

-ConsequencesExposure to high levels can cause skeletal fluorosis, which causes pain and tenderness of bones and joints.
-Exposure to high levels during formative tooth enamel development may cause dental fluorosis, resulting in tooth discoloration and denting of teeth.
+Consequences: High fluoride exposure can cause skeletal fluorosis, which causes pain and tenderness in bones and joints.
+High exposure may also cause dental fluorosis during formative tooth enamel development, resulting in tooth discoloration and denting.

 Degree of Contamination